 Interview and Acceptance

-District level interviews are conducted with student and parents during November.
+District level interviews are conducted with student and parents In December.

 After the District interviews, you will be advised in writing of whether or not you have been formally accepted as an outbound Rotary Exchange Student.

 Being chosen as a Rotary Youth Exchange Student is an honor and a privilege.
 Along with this honor and privilege come responsibilities.

 In February you will be notified of your host country assignment.
 The District Committee attempts to assign each student to one of their top three choices but this is not always possible.
 Your exact destination within the country will not be known until April or May.
 As soon as it is known you will be contacted by the D5080 Outbound Coordinator and by your host District.